redstrate/redstrate.com/content/imprint.md

 I do not use any analytics services.

-# Silica Viewer

-Silica Viewer _does not_ collect any information about your device, and doesn't contact any server.
-The app has no networking functionality and runs inside the secure macOS sandbox.
-The only analytics collected are those which Apple collects and I cannot turn off, such as when you report a crash.

 # Licensing

 All work showcased on this site (including images, source code, etc.) are hereby licensed under